Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “The tension's at 350 kilonewtons!”

 The big besshu turned and violently yanked the reel line, rocking the entire ship.
 Itar, breaking out in a cold sweat, shouted, “400 kilonewtons!
-The reel's reaching its limit, past 500 kilonewtons it'll go flying!
+The reel's near its limit!
+It’ll go flying if it gets over 500 kilonewtons!
 Captain, what should we do?”

-"Shall we toss the jetsam?” asked Papa Henri, arm positioned and ready to press the two emergency disposal buttons.
-Before he could do it, Magiri shook her head.
+"Shall we offload it?” asked Papa Henri, arm positioned and ready to press the two emergency disposal buttons.
+Before he could do so, Magiri shook her head.

-“Itar, how many kilonewtons can the bay structure endure?”
+“Itar, how many kilonewtons can the bay structure handle?”

-“If we're talking about the main frame then...for a static load, probably 1200.
-While we enforce a 60-tonne maximum limit, our safety factor is at least double that.”
+“If we're talkin' the main frame, then... probably 1200 kilonewtons of static load.
+We enforce a 60-tonne maximum limit, but our safety factor’s at least double.”

 “Hmm.
 So we can trust the fishing line of a large-scale ship like this to handle 200 tonnes.
 Alright, pilot, line us up with our prey!
 Rear bay!
-Support the line with two– no, six columns of the main frame!”
+Use two—no, six of the main hull support wires to reinforce the line!”

 “Won't fixing the line in place tangle it?”
 Itar shouted in surprise.